MichalSy/leobot/README.md

 As a platform, a Linux 64Bit ARM is to be used.
 A Raspberry PI 4 with Ubuntu Server 64Bit will be used for the development.
 Later this will be replaced by a smaller board.
 The complete software is to be developed with dotnet 6.x.

 The project will have the following milestones:
-- Configuration of a Linux system for development
+- Configuration of a Linux system for remote development
 - Control of simple outputs (LEDs)
 - Control of an H-bridge to control DC motors
 - Generating PWM signals to control servos or similar devices